 Housing and dining

 - Dining services offers many dining options designed to provide healthy food choices to the WMU community.
-It also feature locally grown produce and accommodate all dietary restrictions.
+It also features locally grown produce and accommodates all dietary restrictions.
 Six dining halls and six campus cafes are dispersed across campus and accept a number of flexible payment options.

 - Living learning communities are offered by Residence Life for those who are interested in living closely with others of the same major or interests.
 This type of housing is provided to help students with similar skills collaborate and succeed.
-Examples include fine arts, engineering, business, honors, and health and wellness.
+Examples include fine arts, engineering, business, and honors communities.

-- Computer labs are available at no additional charge for students.
-WMU offers more than 2000 computers for students.
+- Computer labs Western Michigan University offers more than 2,000 computers for students to use.
 The main computer labs on campus are located in the Bernhard Center and the University Computing Center.
 Additional labs are operated by the academic colleges and departments and often have specialized software for specific disciplines.

 - Printing is available in all computer labs on campus.
-Students are able to print up to 500 pages per semester at no charge.
+You can print up to 500 pages per semester at no charge.

 - Inside Buster’s in the Bernhard Center, is WMU's technology store, providing computer hardware and software.
 They also offer computer repair services by calling (269) 387-5460.

 - The Help Desk, located in the University Computing Center, provides technical support such as anti-virus software, email, classroom technology, as well as computer, laptop and mobile device support.
 The Help Desk also offers a mobile help desk that provides similar support within the residence halls.
 Students may call (269) 387-4357 for technical support over the phone.

 - Wireless internet access is available for students and guests throughout the entire Western Michigan University campus.